What are Nonlinear ARX Models?

 nonlinear ARX models.
 Your data can have one or more input and output channels.
 You

 cannot use frequency-domain data for estimation.

-You use the orders and delays of a nonlinear ARX model to define the standard regressors of the model.
+You can use the orders and delays of a nonlinear ARX model to define the linear regressors of the model.
 The orders and delay are defined as follows:

 na — Number of past output terms used to predict the current output.